Augmentation varieties and disk potentials I: Regularization

+.1in {\em Step 2: After passing to a subsequence the tree parts of the sequence converge.} Let $u_\nu: C_\nu \to \XX$ be a sequence as in the statement of the Theorem.
+Each edge $T_e, e \in \Edge(\Gamma)$ in a level $C_i$ mapping to $\R \times \Lambda$ gives rise to a sequence of trajectories by restriction.
+By compactness of gradient trajectories up to breaking, the projections

 converge after passing to a subsequence to a (possibly broken) trajectory.
-That is, that the exist sequences $t_\nu$ so that the trajectories $\ol{u}_{e,\nu}(t + t_\nu)$ converge in all derivatives on compact sets to some limit
+That is, there exist sequences $t_\nu$ so that the trajectories $\ol{u}_{e,\nu}(t + t_\nu)$ converge in all derivatives on compact sets to some limit